-Effective April 1, 2017, accumulations (including contributions and earnings) under the Funding Agreement for the Guaranteed Option as of March 31, 2017, were credited to

-MACS with an effective interest rate of 1.50% and were guaranteed to earn this rate through March 31, 2018, subject to the claims-paying ability of TIAA-CREF Life.
-Effective April 1, 2018 through March 31, 2019, the rate increased to 1.65%.
-Effective April 1, 2019 through March 31, 2020, the rate increased 1.85%.
-Effective April 1, 2020 through March 31, 2021, the rate decreased to 1.60%.
+Accumulations (including contributions and earnings) under the Funding Agreement for the Guaranteed Option are credited to MACS at an annually established effective interest rate and are guaranteed to earn the effective interest rate subject to the claims-paying ability of TIAA-CREF Life.
+The effective interest rate was 1.10%, 1.60% and 1.85% for the annual periods ending March 31, 2022, 2021 and 2020, respectively.